mandubian/scaledn/README.md

 ### Shapeless heterogenous collections

 EDN allows to manipulate heterogenous collections.
-In Scala, when one think "heterogenous collection", one think [Shapeless](https://github.com/milessabin/shapeless).
-Scaledn macros can parse & map your EDN structures to
+In Scala, when one thinks _heterogenous collection_, one thinks [Shapeless](https://github.com/milessabin/shapeless).
+Scaledn macros can parse & map your EDN stringified structures to Scala strongly typed structures.

 ```scala